HoriaSimu/graphql-coding-challenge/README.md

 * Process the fetched data:
   * Extract year and month from the timestamp of the posts
   * Filter the posts made in 2019
-  * Count the elements of the array posted in each month
+  * Parse the array and count the posts made in each month
   * Final output should be an array of objects having the properties *month* and *postCount*
 * Create a Chart component and import the relevant dependencies for a bar chart from vx.
 I used the basic template for a bar chart from [here](https://github.com/airbnb/visx).
-Since the API seems to be down, I used a mockup array as input data.
 * Add some basic CSS styling

 ### Challenges

-* The API seemed to be down for the whole day, so I tried to develop the app with a mockup set of data.
-The step of processing the graphQL query is missing at the moment, but I would like to give it a chance.
 * It was my first time using GraphQL and vx, so I had to do some additional reading (around 1h) and do some test queries to the API to get familiarized with them.
+* The API seemed to be down on Friday, so I coded most of the app using a mockup set of data.
+After the API came back online, I coded the remaining steps (mainly the array manipulation logic).

 ### Improvements to make

-* Finish the third step - the processing of the query output
 * Add some labels on the left axis, to indicate the post count level
-* Improve user experience by showing the postcount when a bar is hovered
+* Improve user experience by showing the postcount when they hover the mouse over a bar
-* Maybe add a button to fetch another set of data and see how the chart changes
+* Add a button to fetch another set of data and see how the chart changes
+* Responsiveness - at the moment the chart does not resize on smaller window/screen sizes